skiphansen/panog2_opl3/README.md

-# Yamaha OPL2 for the Panologic thin client
+# Yamaha OPL3 for the second generation Panologic thin client

 This is a port of Saanlima Electronics's port of Greg Taylor's clone of the OPL3 Yamaha YMF262 FM synthesis sound chip in System Verilog.